Focke-Wulf Fw 190: Fw 190 A

-The pre-production Fw 190 A-0 series was ordered in November 1940, a total of 28 being completed.
+The preproduction Fw 190 A-0 series was ordered in November 1940, with a total of 28 completed.
 Because they were built before the new wing design was fully tested and approved, the first nine A-0s retained the original small wings.
 All were armed with six 7.92 mm MG 17 machine guns – four synchronised weapons, two in the forward fuselage and one in each wing root, supplemented by a free-firing MG 17 in each wing, outboard of the propeller disc.